 The Nature Explore Classroom at

-Woodland Wilderness at Temple Israel Sharon
+Woodland Wilderness at Temple Israel of Sharon

 After meeting Tobey Eugenio at Hidden Hollow, Sandwich, MA, a journey of several years took place creating our outdoor classroom space.

 Our original intention was to integrate outdoor classroom areas in our traditional playground.
 Staff took a workshop with Tobey and visited Hidden Hollow.
 Our first summer attempt in 2012 gave the staff a real taste of outdoor living and learning.
 The school year began and we continued to develop our programs.
 A series of garden beds were built and gardening was incorporated into the program.